By Tim Lambert

 Meanwhile from July 1944 allied bombing gradually destroyed German industry and devastated German cities.
 Raids included a controversial one on Dresden on 13-14 February 1945, which killed tens of thousands of civilians.

 On 1 April the Allies encircled a German army in the Ruhr (the industrial heart of Germany).
 The Germans there surrendered on 18 April 1945.
-Then on 25 April, the Russian army encircled Berlin.
+Then on 25 April, the Soviet army encircled Berlin.

 On 2 May 1945, the German army in northern Italy surrendered.
-Hitler committed suicide on 30 April and by 2 May 1945, the Russians had crushed all resistance in Berlin.
+Hitler committed suicide on 30 April and by 2 May 1945, the Soviets had crushed all resistance in Berlin.
 German forces in Holland, Denmark, and northwest Germany surrendered on 4 May.
 On 7 May 1945, General Jodl signed a surrender document at Eisenhower’s HQ.
 On 8 May Field, Marshal Keitel signed another document in Berlin.
 All German armed forces surrendered unconditionally at 1 minute past midnight on the night of 8-9 May 1945.

 On 1 April 1945, American forces landed on Okinawa.
 The battle for the island ended on 22 June 1945 when the last Japanese surrendered.
 Meanwhile, American bombers pounded Japanese cities.
 American submarines sank more and more Japanese merchant ships.
 Then on 6 August 1945, an atomic bomb was dropped on Hiroshima.
 On 9 August another was dropped on Nagasaki.
-The same day the Russians declared war on Japan.
+The same day the Soviet Union declared war on Japan.
 So Japan surrendered on 15 August 1945 bringing the Second World War to an end.

 Last revised 2024